JHU-PL-Lab/www-fpse/lecture/variants.md

 let add_gobble tree = map ~f:(fun s -> s ^ "gobble") tree
 ```
 * Fold is also natural on binary trees, apply operation f to node value and each subtree result.
-  - This is a fold right (post-processed), folding left on a tree isn't so useful because there are two subtrees to go down in to.
+  - This is a fold right (post-processed), folding left on a tree isn't sensible because there are two subtrees to go down in to.

 ```ocaml
 let rec fold (tree : 'a bin_tree) ~(f : 'a -> 'acc -> 'acc -> 'acc) ~(leaf : 'acc) : 'acc =